-TB6560 4 axis spindle relay configuration with Mach3 is fairly straight forward.
+TB6560 4 axis spindle relay configuration with Mach3 or LinuxCNC is fairly straightforward.
 But it took me some time to figure out.
-So here’s how I got the board to work.
+So here’s how I got it to work.

-I wanted to be able to control my Katsu (Makita clone) router from Mach3.
-The goal was that it would switch on and off from the gcode running..
-Several times I started to run the code and forgot to switch the router on .
+I wanted to be able to control my Katsu (Makita clone) router from Mach3 and LinuxCNC.
+The goal was that it would switch on and off from the g-code running.
+Several times I started to run the code and forgot to switch the router on.

 This configuration is just a simple on/off, no speed control.
 The TB6560 is able to control spindle speed with extra hardware and configuration.
 But I don’t have this setup, so I can’t confirm.

-The TB6560 4 axis board is fitted with a relay which can be controlled by Mach3 using the gcodes M3 (on) and M4 (off).
+The TB6560 4 axis board is fitted with a relay which can be controlled by Mach3 or LinuxCNC using the g-codes M3 (on) and M4 (off).
 The relay is limited to 36 Volts and 7.5 amps.
 As most routers are mains powered a relay is required to switch the AC on and off.

 The Spindle interface has 4 connectors two ground and on my board MOU and MIN.
-Basically the MOU and MIN are the relay contacts.
-You can put a multi-meter across them on a continuity setting with a buzzer and its will switch on and off by sending M3 and M4 to it.
+Basically, the MOU and MIN are the relay contacts.
+You can put a multi-meter across them on a continuity setting with a buzzer and it will switch on and off by sending M3 and M4 to it.

 Mach 3 configuration